 Why is Driver Loft Important?

-Driver loft is so important because it determines the launch of your drive.
+Driver loft is so crucial because it determines the launch of your drive.
 If you hit the golf ball too high, the ball takes a tall arc, sacrificing distance for height.
-The opposite is also true as too little driver loft can turn the tee shot into a line drive with far less loft than necessary for maximum distance.
+The opposite is true, as too little driver loft can turn the tee shot into a line drive with far less loft than necessary for maximum distance.

 With a solid angle of attack, optimal driver loft on your driver will maximize golf ball distance and roll, regardless of your swing speeds.
-Too much driver loft can essentially kill the potential of reaching the distances necessary to shorten second shots.
+Too much driver loft can kill the potential to reach the distances necessary to shorten second shots.

 While there are several essential factors for hitting the longest drives of your golf career, finding the best driver for reaching long distances starts with finding the one with the right driver loft.

 Here are the best driver loft for distance:

 - Best Low Driver Loft: TaylorMade SIM MAX